 A project manager is also responsible for estimating the resources the project needs to be finished with quality and on time.
 This includes workforce, capital resources, and the time needed.

 Project managers must also direct the project at each stage.
-They must make sure that everyone knows their roles and finishes their work as should be.
+They must make sure that everyone knows their roles and finishes their work as they should be.

-To keep things short; project managers are responsible for controlling and directing every aspect of the project from start to finish.
+To keep things short, project managers are responsible for controlling and directing every aspect of the project from start to finish.

 If you are interested in becoming a project manager, you should check out these online project management training courses.

-I think you now have a grasp n what is project management and why it’s so important for any business regardless of the size or the field.
+I think you now have a grasp n what project management is and why it’s so important for any business, regardless of the size or the field.

 If you found the article helpful, feel free to share it with others who might find it helpful as well.
 If you have any thoughts, comments, or questions, I would love to answer them.
 Just make sure to drop them in a comment down below.